howtographql/howtographql/content/backend/graphql-java/7-error-handling.md

 correctAnswer: 0
 ---

-At this point, it is likely you've already seen an error showing up Graph*i*QL, so you probably have some intuition as to what happens when something goes wrong on the server.
+At this point, it is likely you've already seen an error showing up GraphiQL, so you probably have some intuition as to what happens when something goes wrong on the server.
 In the simplest case, if you just mistype a query you'll see an error popping up in the dedicated `errors` field in the response.

 GraphQL puts an accent on consistency and predictability and, in that tone, the response from a GraphQL server always has a predictable structure, consisting the 3 fields: